Zale'n-gam

 Approximate extension of the area traditionally inhabited by the Kuki people.

 Zale'n-gam or Zalengam (Thadou-Kuki) dialect for 'land of freedom'), is a proposed state by Kuki people, with the intention of uniting all the Kuki tribes under a single government.
 The proposed state's main proponents are the Kuki National Organisation and its armed wing, the Kuki National Army.

-Name

-Zale'n-gam was first proposed by PS Haokip in his book by same name published in 1988.
-The book has caused discomfort and often increased the rivalry with other communities living in Manipur especially the Nagas with whom Kuki had contested territories and historical rivalry.
-In the wake of the 2023 Manipur violence between the Meiteis and the Kukis in Manipur, the book regained attention, leading the Naga insurgent group NCSN-IM to issue a statement against the claims mentioned in the book.

-Territory and people

-The territorial claims of Zale'n-gam encompass a historical region consisting of the territories traditionally inhabited by the Kukis, but which never have had their own state, including: